jampp/geeks/_src/_posts/2019-02-26-year-of-hell.markdown

 flexible design.

 The decision tree would trade offline CPU time with online CPU time.
-Building the tree would take a lot of CPU time, but the structure can then be shared by all bidders and that cost gets amortized in time and scale.
+Building the tree would take a lot of CPU time, but the structure could then be shared by all bidders and that cost gets amortized in time and scale.
 It was a clear win, but not without its challenges.